News

 “The jugs are made of porcelain, which has been fired to 1,270°C in a wood fueled kiln to which salt has been added.
 The wood ash and the salt form a vapour glaze that is second to none in strength and durability.
 Subtle colours are developed as the metals in the decoration are fused and softened.

-“The life drawings are from the my private collection, carried out during the winter months and used to create a unique group of designs.
+“The life drawings are from my private collection, carried out during the winter months and used to create a unique group of designs.

 “I am proud to produce this group of jugs for the Seafood Restaurant.
 They represent a taste of Cornish art to compliment the existing art.

 “I have been working at Helland Bridge for over 31 years.
 The coast and moorland of the county have been hugely influential in both design and material choices.
-This brings together many of my goals in one of the most exciting projects to date.
+This brings together many of my goals in one of the most exciting projects to date.”

 back to the top